-Southwestern University’s Advanced-Entry Seminars help you get up-to-speed academically and socially, giving you an opportunity to interact with faculty and other transfer students before your other classes even begin.
+Southwestern University’s Advanced-Entry Seminars (AES) help you get up-to-speed academically and socially, giving you an opportunity to interact with faculty and other transfer students before your other classes even begin.

 As you may already know, in college, seminars are small, discussion-based classes that allow students and their professor to explore a topic in some depth.
 Most colleges offer seminars only to graduate students.
 At Southwestern University, we created the AES program because we want you to experience, right from the very beginning, the challenge and excitement of the SU liberal arts experience at its best.
 Taught by faculty in their fields of expertise or special areas of interest, the AES is a required, two-credit, graded course, designed to introduce you to the rigors and rewards of college-level work at SU.
 In addition to providing an interesting and challenging academic experience, the seminars help facilitate your transition to Southwestern.
 Whether you are transferring in twelve credits or sixty credits, the AES experience will be of benefit and it counts toward the 127 credits required for the Southwestern degree.